-Breast development - the breast tissue may receive some radiation during the treatment.
+Kidney function - the position of the kidneys in the abdomen may mean that they receive some radiation.
+This may affect the normal functioning of the kidneys in the future.
 As a precaution your child will be monitored for many years at regular intervals.